DaveBackus/Data_Bootcamp_Book/intro.md

 ## Our plan

-**We leap right in.** We start quickly, which will seem like being dumped in a foreign country where you don't understand the language.
+**Leap in.** We start quickly, which will seem like being dumped in a foreign country where you don't understand the language.
 We do that so we can get to the things that interest us:  applications to data analysis.
 That means that the work load is heaviest at the start.
 Don't panic, the pace will slow down after the first 4-6 chapters -- and you'll learn a lot in the meantime.

-**We mix code and applications.**  We attack data applications and programming together.
+*Code and applications.**  We attack data applications and programming together.
 After covering Python basics, we generally organize things around specific applications, covering the relevant aspects of Python along the way.
 We think it helps to have a context for what we're learning, but the downside is that it's somewhat harder to use the book as a programming reference.
 We still think it makes sense:  our goal isn't to produce programmers, but people who know enough about programming to gain insights into data.

-**We like the online version of the book.**  We sometimes print out the pdf ourselves, but the online version comes with links, color coding, and a more attractive layout.
+**Online book preferred.**  We sometimes print out the pdf ourselves, but the online version comes with links, color coding, and a more attractive layout.
 We think it's a superior user experience -- but please tell us if you think we're wrong.

+**Code is posted.**  At the end of each chapter, we post a link to the code.
+We suggest you download it and run it yourself.

 <!-- ## References ?? -->